richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 >- Be well and healthy
 >- Perform at your best
 >
->For this reason, we partnered with Microsoft Viva Glint to deliver our [Survey name] survey.
-This survey goes live on [date].
+>For this reason, we partnered with Microsoft Viva Glint to deliver our [Survey Name] survey.
+This survey goes live on [Day of week, date].
+Please plan to complete and submit your survey no later than [Survey close date].
 Surveys may take place repeatedly throughout the year.
 Frequent surveys allow us to turn your feedback into action and be responsive to your needs.
 >
 >[Refer to this support document for helpful information about taking the survey](https://support.microsoft.com/topic/how-to-take-a-viva-glint-survey-6691b3c7-d7f4-48f5-a69f-d1fe5ce528a5).
 >